jough13/jough13.github.io/recipes/sandwich-theory.md

 * **Failure:** Structural Collapse.
 The high volume of sauce and melted cheese often necessitates a fork and knife, technically disqualifying it from the strict "Earl of Sandwich" definition of handheld utility.
 * **Verdict:** Gastronomically superb, but topologically questionable as a handheld device.
 It is less a sandwich and more a savory bread pudding.

+### 6.9 The Hot Dog (The Topological Rebel)
+* **Status:** One of the most controversial sandwich in existence.
+* **Science:** A study in emulsification and nitrates.
+The bun acts as a hinged fulcrum.
+* **Failure:** Lack of ingredient diversity.
+It is topologically distinct (a taco) but culturally grouped with sandwiches.
+It lacks the verticality and layering of a true sandwich.
+* **Verdict:** While iconic, it fails the complexity test.
+It is a primitive form—tasty, but topologically confused and gastronomically simple.

 ### Table 1: Comparative Analysis of Sandwich Contenders (Weighted Score)

 | Sandwich | Structural Integrity (1-10) | Texture Contrast (1-10) | Flavor Complexity (1-10) | Thermodynamic Balance (1-10) | Cultural Adaptability (1-10) | Total Score |